DaniilsFirgers/tic-tac-toe_browser/README.md

 ### TIC TAC TOE

-Tic Tac Toe 'primitive' version in browser.
+Tic Tac Toe 'primitive' version in browser using Svelte, Node Js and WebSockets!

 1. Start server in project/server with `npm run start` and app in project/client with `npm run dev`.
 2. Open two tabs on http://localhost:3005 and start playing!